Weiser Faculty Grants

 2017-18 Call for Proposals

 The Weiser Center for Europe and Eurasia and the Weiser Center for Emerging Democracies seek proposals for faculty-led research projects that address themes related to democracy, broadly understood.
-Michigan faculty associated with WCED, CES, CPPS, CREES, and ISP are eligible to apply.
+Michigan faculty associated with WCED, CES, CPPS, and CREES are eligible to apply.

 The grants are intended to support faculty research.
 We welcome proposals to pursue individual and collaborative projects, including travel to research sites, bringing international collaborators to the University of Michigan, initiating workshops, or travel to devise research partnerships with academic institutions or NGOs.
 Funds may also be requested for pilot projects or to supplement existing projects.

 Funds cannot be used for salary support, course release, language immersion programs, equipment purchases, or expenses related to publication, such as translation, publishing subventions, or rights to illustrations.

 Awards range from $500 to $5,000, depending on the number of successful proposals.
 Deadlines for submission of proposals are: December 15, 2017 and March 15, 2018.

 Proposals should include:

 - A short CV for each principal organizer/participant;

 - A research proposal no longer than 1,000 words; and